ibm-cloud-docs/openshift/ts-ingress/ts-ingress-operator-degraded.md

     ```
     {: pre}

-1. After a few minutes, then verify that the DNS resolution works.
+1. After a few minutes, verify that the DNS resolution works.
 If you see an `nslookup` error, retry the `nslookup`.

     ```sh
     / # nslookup XXX.XXX.databases.appdomain.cloud